ganeshlakkadasu531-tech/CodTech_Task2_Automated-Report-Generation/README.md

 ## Project Overview

-This project was developed as part of my **CodTech Python Internship**.
-It focuses on **automating the process of data analysis and PDF report generation** using Python.

 The script reads data (for example, student marks) from a CSV file, performs calculations, and generates a well-formatted PDF report with summaries and tables automatically.

 It demonstrates the practical use of: